 Thank you so much for sending me the comments and pictures.
 They're wonderful.

 Last week I ventured in to London for an evening at Stationer's Hall where the awards ceremony for The People's Book Prize was being held.
 What a beautiful place.
-Here's a photo of the dining hall before we all descended on it!

 We were asked to arrive in plenty of time so that photos could be taken and interviews conducted.
 I did well with all questions but one - when asked to say what my book was about my brain seized up!

 Whilst waiting to go in for dinner I met and chatted with lots of lovely people, all passionate about books and reading.